AaltoSciComp/scicomp-docs/training/index.rst

        There is not currently a dedicated course, but, but all of our information is found at :doc:`../aalto/welcomeresearchers`.

+   * * A10
+       Configuring Mac for scientific work

+     * Getting your Mac computer set up for scientific computing tasks.
+After this, you can follow most of the other instructions below which assume a Linux-like system.

+   * * A11
+       Configuring Windows for scientific work

+     * Like A10, but for Windows.
+(Why isn't there a Linux course?
+       Because these are to get you close enough to Linux to have the power you need for computing.)

 ..
   Lapiokurssi - computer as a tool.
 What the different computational